How to make an international bank transfer (in 4 simple steps)

 It’s just a fact of life that some countries are faster and more efficient than others at processing international transfers.

-Using your bank for an international money transfer might seem an obvious choice as your money is most likely sitting in your bank account.
+Using your bank for an international money transfer might seem an obvious choice.

-But there are lower-cost ways to send money internationally.
+But there are lower-cost options to send money internationally.

 Money transfer specialists tend to be a lot cheaper and more efficient than banks.